leituo56/SocialNetworkArtist_CMPE272_Group6/README.md

 * [django] - The Web framework for perfectionists with deadlines.
 * [jQuery] - The Write Less, Do More, JavaScript Library.
+* [django rest framework] -  A powerful and flexible toolkit that makes it easy to build Web APIs.

 Team Member
 --------------